 He also wouldn’t have done it without the cash.

 Streak acted fast.
 A hundred bucks?
 He didn’t think twice about it.
 He had bills to pay.
-The Mastermind spent the rest of the day taking up donations (Streak had around $150 in his pocket by that night—people kept bringing tips), telling people to shut up about it, and planning the thing: Maps, multiple getaway cars, headlight signals, Plan B’s, brothers stationed along the concourse with orders to beat down anyone who tried to stop him, clothes stashed in the trashcan of the Parker Hall basement bathroom, just in case.
+The Mastermind spent the rest of the day taking up donations (Streak had around $150 in his pocket by that night—people kept bringing tips), telling people to shut up about it, and planning the thing: Maps, multiple getaway cars, headlight signals, Plan B’s, Plan C’s, brothers stationed along the concourse with orders to take care of anyone who tried to stop him, clothes stashed in the trashcan of the Parker Hall basement bathroom, just in case.
 Military precision.
 All Streak had to do was show up.

 He leans forward.